jayceeShi/jayceeShi.github.io/index.md

 ## About Me

 I am currently a postdoc researcher in <a href="https://uav.hkust.edu.hk/">UAV Group</a> of the Hong Kong University of Science and Technology.
-Before that, I spent four wonderful years in HKUST and received my PhD degree in Feb 2024, supervised by Prof. <a href="https://uav.hkust.edu.hk/group/"> Shaojie Shen.
+Before that, I spent four wonderful years in HKUST and received my PhD degree in Feb 2024, supervised by Prof. <a href="https://uav.hkust.edu.hk/group/"> Shaojie Shen</a>.
 I received my bachelor's degree in School of Electronic Engineering and Computer Science, Peking University.
 I was a research intern at Carnegie Mellon University, Megvii.
 Co, and Dji Automotive.

 ## Research Interests